dxddxx/TeXicode/README.md

     - if expression contains single quotes like `f'(x)`, replace with `f\'(x)`
     - `\[ \]`, `\( \)`, `$ $`, `$$ $$`, `\begin{...} \end{...}` is optional
 - Add `-c` at the end of the command to output in color (black on white)
+- Add `-n` at the end of the command to use normal fonts instead of cursive italic
 - Unsupported commands will be rendered as `?`, or raise an error.
 If you see these or other rendering flaws, please post an issue, most can be easily fixed.

 ### Rendering Math in Markdown